Open Ad Hoc Teamwork with Cooperative Game Theory: A Novel Algorithm Building on OSB-CAG

 \section{A Novel Algorithm Building on OSB-CAG}

 In this section, we derive a novel graph-based RL algorithm to solve OAHT based on the OSB-CAG, with DVSC as a solution concept.
-In more detail, we first derive the joint Q-value's representation to narrow down its hypothesis space including the solution of DVSC.
+We first derive the joint Q-value's representation to narrow down its hypothesis space including the solution of DVSC.
 The representation aligns with and gives an interpretation to the GPL's heuristic joint action value model.
-Note that we also acquire a condition to further confine the joint Q-value's hypothesis space thanks to our theory (see Section \ref{subsec:representation_of_preference_q-values}).
-Furthermore, we prove the validity of learning the optimal joint Q-value under OAHT.
-Based on the estimated type inference model and agent model that have been employed in GPL, the optimal learner's policy obtained by Eq.~\eqref{eq:objective_ad_hoc} approximately reaches DSVC and therefore the collaboration between the learner and temporary teammates can be guaranteed to be almost stable (see Section \ref{subsec:open_ad_hoc_bellman_optimality_equation}).
-Finally, we derive a novel practical algorithm, named CIAO (see Section \ref{subsec:practical_implementation}).
+Note that we also acquire a condition to further confine the joint Q-value's hypothesis space thanks to our theory (see Section~\ref{subsec:representation_of_preference_q-values}).
+With the estimated type inference model and agent model, the optimal learner's policy obtained by GPL's optimization problem approximately reaches DSVC (see Section~\ref{subsec:open_ad_hoc_bellman_optimality_equation}).
+Finally, we derive a novel practical algorithm, named CIAO (see Section~\ref{subsec:practical_implementation}).